Categories: Education

 Above Ground Storage Tank Inspections: The API-653

 Big storage tanks can be a big problem if they aren’t maintained through regular cleanings and inspections.
 One of the most important inspections is the API-653.
 Tanks that fall under this program are field built and typically larger than 30 feet in diameter.
 The code for the program is written and maintained by the American Petroleum Institute (API-653), and it details all required inspections, inspection intervals, the acceptance of inspection results, and tank repairs.
-Remember that all of the records regarding inspection reports and repairs must be kept on file for the life of the tank.
+All of the records regarding inspection reports and repairs must be kept on file for the life of the tank.
 Ready to learn more about one of the most common above ground storage tank inspections?
-Scroll down to discover the API-653.

 Above Ground Storage Tank Inspections